 Environmental Protection Agency (EPA).

-This regulation establishes a time-limited tolerance for combined residues of the insecticide avermectin B1 and its delta-8,9-isomer in or on bulb onions.
-This action is in response to EPA's granting of an emergency exemption under section 18 of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) authorizing use of this pesticide on bulb onions.
+This regulation establishes a time-limited tolerance for combined residues of the insecticide avermectin B1 and its delta-8,9-isomer in or on bean, lima, seed.
+This action is in response to EPA's granting of an emergency exemption under section 18 of the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) authorizing use of the pesticide on large lima beans.
 This regulation establishes a maximum permissible level for residues of avermectin in this food commodity.
-The tolerance expires and is revoked on December 31, 2009.
+The time-limited tolerance expires and is revoked on December 31, 2010.

-This regulation is effective February 7, 2007.
-Objections and requests for hearings must be received on or before April 9, 2007, and must be filed in accordance with the instructions provided in 40 CFR part 178, see also Unit I.C. of the SUPPLEMENTARY INFORMATION.
+This regulation is effective November 12, 2008.
+Objections and requests for hearings must be received on or before January 12, 2009, and must be filed in accordance with the instructions provided in 40 CFR part 178 (see also Unit I.C. of the SUPPLEMENTARY INFORMATION.

-EPA has established a docket for this action under docket identification (ID) number EPA-HQ-OPP-2006-0918.
-All documents in the docket are listed on the regulations.gov website.
+EPA has established a docket for this action under docket identification (ID) number EPA-HQ-OPP-2008-0175.
+All documents in the docket are listed in the docket index available in http://www.regulations.gov.
 Although listed in the index, some information is not publicly available, e.g., Confidential Business Information (CBI) or other information whose disclosure is restricted by statute.
 Certain other material, such as copyrighted material, is not placed on the Internet and will be publicly available only in hard copy form.
-Publicly available docket materials are available either in the electronic docket at http://www.regulations.gov, or, if only available in hard copy, at the Office of Pesticide Programs (OPP) Regulatory Public Docket in Rm.
-S-4400, One Potomac Yard (South Building), 2777 S. Crystal Drive Arlington, VA.
-The hours of operation of this Docket Facility are from 8:30 a.m. to 4 p.m., Monday through Friday, excluding legal holidays.
-The Docket telephone number is (703) 305-5805.Start Further Info
+Publicly available docket materials are available in the electronic docket at http://www.regulations.gov, or, if only available in hard copy, at the OPP Regulatory Public Docket in Rm.
+S-4400, One Potomac Yard (South Bldg.), 2777 S. Crystal Dr., Arlington, VA.
+The Docket Facility is open from 8:30 a.m. to 4 p.m., Monday through Friday, excluding legal holidays.
+The Docket Facility telephone number is (703) 305-5805.Start Further Info

 FOR FURTHER INFORMATION CONTACT: